Medical Oncology: Canine Multicentric Lymphoma

 How do I prepare?

-We understand this is a difficult time and we are here to support you and your pet by providing the options and care necessary.
+We understand this is a difficult time and we are here to support you and your pet.
 Selecting a therapy is not binding and can be adjusted to you and your pet’s needs.
 During treatment sessions, you will be provided with updates and any recommendations depending on your pet’s response.
 Should any concerns arise, your oncology team will provide answers and help to guide you.

 Navigating through my options: